Irritable Bowel Syndrome Specialist

 Bulking agents help by slowing down the passage of food through your digestive system, and probiotics that contain good bacteria and yeast can improve gut health and digestion.
 You can also take medications to help resolve constipation and diarrhea.

-If you have any symptoms of IBS, call Gastroenterology Associates of Western Colorado today, or book an appointment online.
+If you have any symptoms of IBS, call Gastroenterology Associates of Western Colorado today.